Whitespace character: Programming languages

-Most languages only recognize ASCII characters as whitespace, or in some cases Unicode newlines as well, but not most of the characters listed above.
+Most languages only recognize whitespace characters that have an ASCII code.
+They disallow most or all of the Unicode codes listed above.
 The C language defines whitespace characters to be "space, horizontal tab, new-line, vertical tab, and form-feed".
 The HTTP network protocol requires different types of whitespace to be used in different parts of the protocol, such as: only the space character in the status line, CRLF at the end of a line, and "linear whitespace" in header values.